-The first-ever reunion of MST Scrolls in New York City took place at Temple Emanu-El, as part of the opening reception for the synagogue’s newest exhibit entitled “The Guiding Hand: Torah Pointers from Past and Present.”
+On February 5, 2019, the first-ever reunion of MST Scrolls in New York City took place at Temple Emanu-El, as part of the opening reception for the synagogue’s newest exhibit entitled “The Guiding Hand: Torah Pointers from Past and Present.”
 The event, which attracted more than 800 people, included a moving procession of more than 70 scrolls from over 10 different states and countries.

 On the evening of Tuesday, February 5, 2019 the Herbert & Eileen Bernard Museum at Temple Emanu-El in New York opened its Spring 2019 exhibition: The Guiding Hand, Torah Pointers Past and Present.

 To mark the opening of this exhibition, Temple Emanu-El’s Bernard Museum, in partnership with the Memorial Scrolls Trust (MST) of London, hosted a gathering of Czech scrolls which survived the Holocaust, Calvary’s scroll, No. 515 was featured among them!
 This momentum event was the first gathering of its kind in New York City.